 You will usually find that laptop internal storage is the same size whether it is an HDD or SSD.
 The size of the drive will be 2.5 inches.
 An SSD will have a chassis to hold it which is the same size as an HDD drive.

 ✅ What is the physical size of a hard drive in laptops?

 The hard drive in your laptop is likely the 2.5 inch SATA type.
 The dimensions of the HDD will be around 2.7 inches wide by 4 inches long and 0.4 inches in height (100.5 x 69.85 x 7mm).

 You need to choose the right internal storage drive for your laptop.
 Think about the types of files you want to store and the applications that you intend to use.
 There is nothing worse than running out of internal storage space and having to upgrade the drive.

 If you want much better performance, an SSD is the way to go.
-With a limited budget, it is best to get the largest capacity HDD that you can for your money.
-We would always recommend that you choose a laptop with an SSD drive if you have the money for this.
+It is best to get the largest capacity HDD that you can for your money with a limited budget.
+We would always recommend choosing a laptop with an SSD drive if you have the money for this.
 It should last a lot longer and the performance gains are significant.